mauro-rogledi/ERPStudio/README.md

 ERP Studio implements multi-user management with optimistic lock control, and a complete system of protection and update.

-Since 2016 ERP Studio uses and expands the Metro framework of Denis Magno to have a more modern look and feel.
+Since 2016 ERP Studio uses and expands th [Metro framework](http://denricdenise.info/2014/09/winforms-metro-style/) of Denis Magno to have a more modern look and feel.